 Developer Notes

-While not being explicitly shown on the parameter list of each endpoint, you should always include the apikey as the first parameter in your requests.
+While not being explicitly shown on the parameter list of each endpoint, you should always include your API key via the apikey parameter in your requests.

 HTTP Methods